skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 **Part III: Spirit of Fiore**

-*The previous section records the tale of Thul Marblade, how he exterminated a supposedly idyllic race of mountain Elves and claimed Khelberg as his own.
+*The previous section records the tale of Thul Marblade, how he exterminated a supposedly idyllic race of mountain elves and claimed Khelberg as his own.
 This section attempts to gather together the different accounts of Marblade's rule and form a single coherent tale.
 The varying stories (mostly oral, as a rule) conflict in many ways but